Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 -  When navbar dropdown menu was activated and link clicked, the menu didn't collapse up again:
    - Resolved by adding ```data-toggle="collapse" data-target=".navbar-collapse.show"``` to each list item

-- Cards in the Events section pushing down below background image and into  sections below it on mobile screen sizes:
+- Cards in the Events section pushing down below background image and overlapping the sections below it on smaller screen sizes:
    - Resolved by removing set ```height: 100vh``` on background image

 - The Facts section not displaying correctly at tablet screen size: